 Chris is experienced in governance and business innovation and has worked at management and governance level in larger companies, mid-sized companies, digital start-ups and not-for-profits.
 He consults across a range of industries including health, insurance, finance, IT, property, veterinary, construction and the rural sector.

-Virna is a passionate marketer who began her career in South Africa, gaining unparalleled experience in the retail space, and established herself in leadership roles as a respected marketing specialist.
+Virna is a passionate marketer who began her career in South Africa, gaining unparalleled experience in the retail space, and established herself in leadership roles as a respected Marketing and Brand specialist.

 Her love for New Zealand, and especially the All Blacks, brought her and her family to Christchurch a decade ago.
 She spent her first few years in senior marketing roles in the retail industry, where her vast knowledge and experience was highly regarded.